-Similar to divorce, a judicial separation has the same financial arrangements involved (with some minor exceptions) and removes the couples obligation to live together.
+Your Judicial Separation Solicitor professionally guides you through the process.
+Similarly to divorce, judicial separation involves the same financial arrangements (with some minor exceptions) whilst removing a couple’s obligation to live together.

-One of the most common reasons for obtaining a judicial separation rather than a divorce is due to religious reasons.
-Many religions do not accept divorce.
-This method does not have the same stigma attached to it as divorce does and can therefore be the preferred option.
+Many religions do not accept divorce making this judicial separation a better option for some.
+This method does not have the same stigma as divorce and can therefore be the preferred option in certain circumstances.

 Why use a solicitor?

-- Certain legal requirements are involved when acquiring a judicial separation.
+- There are specific legal requirements involved when acquiring a judicial separation

-- A solicitor will ensure the process is completed correctly and to the required standard.
+- A solicitor ensures the process is completed correctly and to the required legal standard

-- A solicitor will be able to represent you in court if need be.
+- A solicitor will be able to represent you in court if required

 Why Watson Woodhouse?

-- Our specialist solicitors have a vast amount of experience in dealing with judicial separations.
+- Our specialist solicitors have a vast amount of experience and knowledge in dealing with judicial separations

-- We will support you throughout this difficult time of your life.
+- We will support you throughout this difficult time of your life, guiding and advising you every step of the way

-- We will keep you updated on the progress of your judicial separation.
+- We will keep you updated on the progress of your judicial separation throughout

 We are here to help